jepedo/gcs_large_file_upload/README.md

 1. Upload a file through any Drupal file upload interface.
 2. Files larger than the configured size limit (in MB) will be automatically uploaded to GCS.
+3. Upon successful upload, the GCS file URL will be stored in a custom field on the file entity.
-3. Upon successful upload, a Pub/Sub message will be sent to the configured topic (if provided).
+4. A Pub/Sub message will be sent to the configured topic (if provided).
+5. The file will be removed from the web server after successful upload to GCS.

 ## Code Overview